Back to the FAQ home page

 Could ÉEQ not have spread the parallel funding of the two systems over a longer period to reduce the financial pressure on producers?

 This decision comes from the Quebec government, not our organization.
-The overlap in the funding of the two systems between 2024 and 2026 is set out in the text of the Regulation on the Compensation Plan (CP).
+Since we need to transition from one system to another, there is an overlap in the funding of the two systems between 2024 and 2026.

 Why should producers finance this transition if it is the result of a regulatory decision?